The basic Game

 Shades of grey

 I was interested in what happened when Life is no longer seen in black and white, but in shades of grey.
 So I allowed each cell to have a value on the greyscale spectrum between 0 (black) and 255 (white).
 It could be thought of as energy levels.
 Each initial value is random on the scale.
 The rules I chose are close to standard Life; cells with the right amount of surrounding energy thrive, and cells with too little or too much surrounding energy shrivel.
-So a

 At each step in time, the greyscale fraction (greyscale value divided by 255) of the eight neighbours is summed and rounded to the nearest integer.
 Call this the greyscale index.
 Then the following transitions occur: